theBlackBoxSociety/CodeCrashCourses/ArduinoTutorial.md

 }

 void loop() {
-  val = analogRead(potpin);            // reads the value of the potentiometer (value between 0 and 1023)
+  // read the value of the potentiometer val = analogRead(potpin);
-  val = map(val, 0, 1023, 0, 180);     // scale it to use it with the servo (value between 0 and 180)
+  // scale it to use it with the servo (value between 0 and 180) val = map(val, 0, 1023, 0, 180);
-  myservo.write(val);                  // sets the servo position according to the scaled value delay(15);                           // waits for the servo to get there }
+  // sets the servo position according to the scaled value myservo.write(val);
+  // waits for the servo to get there delay(15);
+}
 ```
 Make sure you always check the dos and don'ts on how to use a library on its reference page!
 [This is the servo reference page](https://www.arduino.cc/en/reference/servo)